An easy and delicious Sausage Hash Brown Egg Bake made with less than 10 ingredients! It’s a dish the whole family will love!

 Overnight Sausage Hash Brown Egg Bake – simply prep it the night before, cover and place in the fridge and bake it up in the morning.

-- 1 lb. ground sausage (we recommend Pederson's Farms - a clean, Whole30-friendly option)
+- 1 lb. ground sausage* (we recommend Pederson’s Farms for a Whole30-friendly option)

 - 4 cups hash browns (or shredded potatoes), fresh or frozen such as Cascadian Farms or Mr. Dell’s